A manicure that does not smudge and does not require UV light? Sign us up.

-If you love the look and longevity of gel nails, but are trying to avoid the damage that acrylic can cause to your natural nail underneath, dip nails are the perfect in-between treatment.
+If you love the look and longevity of gel nails but are trying to avoid the damage that acrylic can cause to your natural nail underneath, dip nails are the perfect in-between treatment.
 Once a few coats of resin are applied, thin nails can actually be camouflaged to look thicker.
 Getting the process done at your local salon is relatively easy — with the creation and drying time taking less than a gel manicure.

 Are there any downsides to dip nails?

-When it comes to design, you actually have less options than gel or acrylic since dip is a powder and not a fluid product, notes Edwards.
-“The most common nail art options are ombre, french, lateral lines and marble,” she says.
+When it comes to design, you actually have fewer options than gel or acrylic since dip is a powder and not a fluid product, notes Edwards.
+“The most common nail art options are ombre, French, lateral lines and marble,” she says.
 “The color is also a bit deceiving in the jars and only becomes true to its color once it is mixed with the resin once applied.”
 You’ll want to take a close look at the sample swatches available at the salon to get a better idea of what the finished product will look like.

 Nail experts also agree that dip manicures come with an increased risk for nail infection.
 “Unlike gels and acrylics, you can risk getting a fungus much easier if the previous client before you has a fungus or mold and you’re using the same dip color as they did,” explains Edwards.
 To prevent this unsanitary situation, you should take extra precaution when choosing your salon.
 Do your research and read reviews to be sure your salon follows proper sanitary protocol.
-Edwards recommends asking your technician or the salon owner whether or not they specifically separate the powders in a smaller containers instead of using a single container, as this can help cut down on the chance that an infection could spread.
+Edwards recommends asking your technician or the salon owner whether or not they specifically separate the powders in smaller containers instead of using a single container, as this can help cut down on the chance that an infection could spread.

 What should you know before getting dip nails?